liukun-msft/working-docs/servicebus/session-processor-order-issue/working-notes.md

 Questions:

-But how to combine `maxConcurrentSessions` with `maxConcurrentCalls` base on current thinking?
+But how to combine `maxConcurrentSessions` with `maxConcurrentCalls`?

-Different behaviors when we abandon message.